WebAssembly/design/JS.md

 with a plain JavaScript object pair `{module, instance}` containing the resulting `WebAssembly.Module` and `WebAssembly.Instance`.
-On failure, the `Promise` is [rejected](http://tc39.github.io/ecma262/#sec-rejectpromise) with a `WebAssembly.CompileError`, `WebAssemlby.LinkError`, or `WebAssembly.RuntimeError`, depending on the cause of failure.
+On failure, the `Promise` is [rejected](http://tc39.github.io/ecma262/#sec-rejectpromise) with a `WebAssembly.CompileError`, `WebAssembly.LinkError`, or `WebAssembly.RuntimeError`, depending on the cause of failure.

 The asynchronous compilation is logically performed on a copy of the state of the given `BufferSource` captured during the call to `instantiate`; subsequent mutations